vbluemer/Homogenization_for_Damask/docs/users_guide.md

 ## Implementation of an additional yield surface

 For reference on how to add a yield surface, view the tutorial [`here`](implement_yield_surface.md).

-## using the optimizer for experimental data

-A script has been included name `optimize_material_file_for_elastic_tensor.py`, find it [`here`](../optimize_material_file_for_elastic_tensor.py).
-The aim of this script is to be an example on how to calibrate the settings of the material properties to to some experimental data of the elastic matrix.

-In this example, some dummy values are used to stand in for experimental data.
-Note however that this script is meant as a demonstration and not as a fine-tuned approach.
-It shows that the it is possible to read the results of a simulation, adjust the properties in one of the input files and re-run the simulation until the simulations match the experimental data.

-For reference on the use of the script and considerations for application of the script, see the comments provided in the script itself